Miretz/modern_cpp_design/README.md

 Repository of toy examples of various modern C++ programming techniques.

+The goal is to build a catalog of ideas and techniques from books and tutorials to use as references for my future projects.

 ## Modern C++ Design book

 Some code inspired by the book [Modern C++ Design by Andrei Alexandrescu](https://www.amazon.com/Modern-Design-Generic-Programming-Patterns/dp/0201704315)